Top 5 Commercial Flooring Options: Our Expert Picks

 - Replacements: When damaged, replacing vinyl sheets isn’t the easiest.
 You will have to remove the entire flooring section, unlike removing a single tile or plank with other flooring options.

 - Not DIY-friendly: Considering that commercial vinyl sheet flooring must be glued down, it can be challenging to install.
-For proper installation, it’s recommended flooring professionals manage the process, so there’s less chance of the sheets coming up.
+For proper installation, it’s recommended flooring professionals manage the process.

 Commercial Floor Tile